jedld/pretentious/README.md

 object._deconstruct
 object._deconstruct_to_ruby
 ```
-The _deconstruct method generates a raw deconstruction data structure using by the _deconstruct_to_ruby method.
+The _deconstruct method generates a raw deconstruction data structure used by the _deconstruct_to_ruby method.

 Of course _deconstruct_to_ruby generates the ruby code necessary to create the object!

-### Using the Object deconstruct in rails
+## Using the Object deconstructor in rails

 In your Gemfile, add the pretentious gem.